0xPix3l/0xPix3l.github.io/_posts/Acitve-Directory/2026-03-27-delegation.md

 it has the target user (e.g., pixel) and Checksum.
 The Checksum is used to assure that no MitM can alter the request and change the target to user to an admin account. all the details of how it is calculated is here [^PA-FOR-USER]

+> This is why we can impersonate any user with `/impersonateuser` option, because the DC trust the service that made the S4U2Self requset that a user has authenticated to it in someway (via NTLM or Smart Card). it was never designed to require proof of the user.
+{: .prompt-info }

 #### PA-FOR-X509-USER
 PA-FOR-X509-USER is just the certificate-backed version of S4U.
 Instead of asking the KDC to impersonate a user by name, the service provides an X.509 certificate.
 From offensive perspective it can be used with ESC1/ESC6/ESC8 attacks IF we can get a certificate for a user to be combined with S4U